 In the business world, the term “in the weeds” is often used to describe a company or individual who is buried in work and struggling to stay afloat.
-But what does this phrase mean?
+But what is this phrase: in the weeds meaning.
 And how can you avoid getting bogged down by your own work?
 Let’s take a closer look at the meaning of “in the weeds” and some tips for staying on top of your game.

 The phrase “in the weeds” is derived from the world of gardening.
 When a plant is in the weeds, it’s overshadowed by taller plants and struggling to get the sunlight it needs to thrive.
 In other words, it’s in a bad situation and at risk of being pulled up and thrown away.